6 Steps for Establishing a Collaboration Culture and Building Effective Teams in the Workplace

-There were many circumstances that stalled this process and moved us backwards (wars, economic catastrophes etc.) but somehow we have always managed to pull through.
+There were many circumstances that stalled this process and moved us backward – wars, economic catastrophes etc. Yet, somehow we have always managed to pull through.
 The “team” has most of the times prevailed over absolute, totalitarian regimes in the course of our history.
 Besides, politics is not as far a concept than the one of creating effective teams that can manage the different aspects of a business.

 That said, just like each society has its unique culture the same applies to organizations.
 We hear a lot about the notion of how team culture is important for success, but what does it entail in essence?
-And, how building a new team culture for your business will benefit your company?
+How does creating a team culture for your business benefit your company?

 In our previous articles, we discussed the importance of leadership and team building initiatives.
-In this week’s post, we are going to elaborate on creating effective teams and what makes forming a new business team culture successful.
+In this week’s post, we are going to elaborate on how to build an effective team and what makes forming a new business team culture successful.

-Effective collaboration at work is the result of your combined efforts as a team manager, so let’s break them down one by one with some examples of how to build trust in the workplace!
+Effective team collaboration at work is the result of your combined efforts as a team manager.
+Let’s break them down one by one with some examples of how to build trust in the workplace!

-Building effective teams and inspiring teamwork is not an easy task; however, being a great leader requires serious people skills, a sense of trust and employing team-building methods and ideas for your office staff.
+Building effective teams in the workplace and inspiring teamwork is not an easy task; however, being a great leader requires serious people skills, a sense of trust and employing team building methods and ideas for your office staff.

 #1 Get to know your team

-The first and most important thing you need to do as a leader is taking the time and learn more about your employees’ personalities and especially what drives them to perform better.
+The first and most important thing you need to do as a leader is to take the time and learn more about your employees’ personalities.
+Especially what drives them to perform better.

-In order to do that you have to put in the effort to create meaningful professional relationships with them while paying attention to their various competencies and quirks.
+To do that, you have to put in the effort to create meaningful professional relationships with them while paying attention to their competencies and quirks.

 #2 Establish leadership

-Before even starting out to build up your team you have to ask yourself whether you have the appropriate leadership skills necessary for this role.
+Building effective teams in the workplace is not a task anyone can manage.
+Before starting to build your team you have to ask yourself whether you have the leadership skills necessary for this role.
 Your position in the business is to provide employees with a clear vision and the organizational means to get there.

 Effective team management is essentially guiding your team towards the company’s goals while allowing them to utilize their personal strengths to that end.

-Oftentimes, you are also responsible for facilitating the smooth collaboration among team members, especially during stressful periods.
-Your job is to encourage transparency and keeping the communication channels open at all times for constructive conversations.
+Oftentimes, you are also responsible for facilitating effective team collaboration, especially during stressful periods.
+Your job is to encourage transparency and keep the communication channels open at all times for constructive conversations.

-If you want your team to remain strong and united, organizing team-bonding activities is important.
-Taking your team out for dinner at a nice restaurant every once in a while will promote good communication.
+If you want your team to remain strong and united, organize team bonding activities.
+Take your team out for dinner at a nice restaurant every once in a while to promote good communication.
 Furthermore, it is a great way to get to know each other in a less stressful scenery.

 Taking it one step further, one-day trips to nearby destinations will work wonders in building a strong team and a pleasant environment in the workplace.